 The technique that is described here is very important and is used in almost all works.
 Later on I will refer to this step when I'll be using it.
 If you work in Adobe Illustrator CS5, for such an operation, use the Shape Builder Tool, clicking on the excess portion of the shape by holding down Alt (in this case it is not necessary to duplicate the shape of the glass).

-Since the bottom of the glass itself represents a cone, therefore the gradient should be tapered too.
-Copy and paste the shape in front, we will continue working with it.
-Leave all the basic shapes untouched, we might need them in the following development (lock and make them invisible in the layers palette).
-Keep the object selected, go to Object > Expand and select the Gradient Mesh option in the dialog box.
+Since the bottom of the glass itself represents a cone, the gradient should be tapered too.
+Copy and Paste the shape in front, and we will continue working with it.
+Leave all the basic shapes untouched, because we might need them in the following development (Lock and make them Invisible in the layers palette).
+Keep the object selected, go to Object > Expand, and select the Gradient Mesh option in the dialog box.

-After this operation, the bottom of the cup represents a group of mesh object of a rectangular shape and the Clipping Mask, which will be hiding the part of the mesh object.
-We will edit the mesh object, for convenience lock the under layer with the Clipping Mask in the Layers palette.
+After this operation, the bottom of the cup represents a mesh object of a rectangular shape and the Clipping Mask, which will be hiding the part of the mesh object.
+We will edit the mesh object, so for convenience lock the under layer with the Clipping Mask in the Layers panel.

-Use the Direct Selection Tool (A) to select all the nodes of the lower gradient mesh and move them vertically down, while holding down the Shift.
+Use the Direct Selection Tool (A) to select all the nodes of the lower gradient mesh and move them vertically down, while holding down the Shift key.

 Convert all the lower nodes of the mesh from corner to smooth ones.
 This operation is performed by the Convert Anchor Point Tool.
 You just have to click on the points you want to convert.